gitter-badger/GryphonNest/README.md

 ## Getting Started

 Want to host this bot yourself?
-Ok this instructions will guide you throu the installation process.
+Ok, this instructions will guide you through the installation process.

-### What do i need?
+### What do I need?

 You need:

 ```
-Current version of NodeJS (Not LTS!!)
+The current version of NodeJS (Not LTS!!)
 ```

 ### Installing

-First donwload this git.
+First, donwload this git.

-Then install all the dependencies we need so open cmd or terminal in the folder where the `bot.js` is located and run
+Then install all the dependencies we need so, open cmd or terminal in the folder where the `bot.js` is located and run

 ```
 npm i
 ```

-After thats done open the `config-example.json` and your tokens and settings in there and rename it to `config.json`
+After that's done open the `config-example.json` and your tokens and settings in there and rename it to `config.json`

 And **RUN**